jovibor/HexCtrl/README.md

 ```

 #### [](#)OnHexGetOffset
 Internally **HexCtrl** operates with flat data offsets.
-If you set data of 1MB size, **HexCtrl** will have working offsets in the `[0-1'048'575]` diapason.
+If you set data of 1MB size, **HexCtrl** will have working offsets in the `[0-1'048'575]` range.
 However, from the user perspective the real data offsets may differ.
-For instance, in processes memory model very high virtual memory addresses can be used, like `0x7FF96BA622C0`.
+For instance, in processes memory model very high virtual memory addresses can be used (e.g. `0x7FF96BA622C0`).
 The process data can be mapped by operating system to literally any virtual address.
 The `OnHexGetOffset` method serves exactly for the **Flat<->Virtual** offset converting purpose.

 ## [](#)Enums